k0001/k0001.github.com/articles/opaleye-sot.md

 dollars as well.

-We did embrace Opaleye and the generation of well-formed and _not wrong_ SQL as our scenario, but it is important to realize that these techniques are still applicable in other scenarios.
-It is up to you, as someone who understands the problem at hand, to try and teach the type system as much as you can about that problem.
-And even if you don't yet understand the problem: Talk to the type system about it; it will help you understand.
+We did embrace Opaleye and the generation of well-formed and _not wrong_ SQL as our scenario, but it is important to realize that these techniques and approaches are still applicable in other scenarios.
+It is up to us, as people who understand a problem at hand, to try and teach the type system as much as we can about that problem.
+And even if we don't yet understand the problem:
+Let's talk to the type system about it; it will help us understand.
 Remember, the type system is not magic, it is a logical reasoning tool.

 ## Is it on Hackage yet?